vishnuvk0/copilot-money-cli/README.md

 # Copilot Money Portfolio Tracker

+UPDATE: YOU DO NOT NEED THE MAC APP DOWNLOADED.
+THIS WILL FETCH THE TOKEN AS LONG AS YOU USE THE CLI.

+THIS WILL STORE ALL THE INFO ABOUT YOUR INVESTMENTS TO A LOCAL DB.

 A local portfolio analytics dashboard that syncs data from [Copilot Money](https://copilot.money) and provides performance metrics, allocation breakdowns, trade detection, and benchmark comparisons.

 ## Architecture